jelic98/lbs_am10_group/README.md

 ![Random GIF](https://i.giphy.com/media/jVHc85A90eP5lXQ3q5/giphy.gif)

-### Statement of Purpose
+### Introduction
-To create intuitive visualizations that will allow consumers to make quick and informative choices about their meals when going to one of the four fast food restaurants we focused on for this project.
-We try to include information that will allow diverse consumers (ex: vegetarian/pescetarian, health-conscious) to come to their own conclusion about which meal from which restaurant they should get for their next meal.
+Our final project aims to explore the **health level of fast food restaurants** in United States, and create intuitive visualizations that will allow consumers to make quick and informative choices about their meals when going to one of the four fast food restaurants we focused on for this project.
+We also try to include information that will allow diverse consumers (e.g. vegetarian/pescetarian, health-conscious) to come to their own conclusion about which meal from which restaurant they should get for their next meal.

 ### Overview of Our Project
-In order to narrate our story, we divide our presentation into two parts and a total of 6 plots and lists:
+We mainly discussed the following two topics regarding the purpose of our project:

 - **1: Healthiness assessment of each restaurant and their menu items**
   - Calorie distribution graph for each restaurant